 Bringing efficiency to those who need it most

-I am always grateful for the opportunity to help Vermonters save energy and money.
-I am particularly excited when we’re able to break down barriers to efficiency and reach new people.
+Some Vermonters face barriers to taking advantage of energy efficient solutions.
 A new program, technology, or outreach method can increase access to efficiency.
 That means we can serve more Vermonters and help make energy more affordable.
-Of the over 100,000 Vermonters that Efficiency Vermont helped in 2019, these are just three stories that stick with me.
+Of the over 100,000 Vermonters that Efficiency Vermont helped in 2019, here are three stories where Efficiency Vermont's programs helped break down barriers.